More than 170 killed after South Korean jet crash-lands at airport. Here’s what we know

 Neither the back nor front landing gear was visible in the footage – broadcast by networks including YTN, JTBC and MBC – as smoke poured from the back of the sliding aircraft.

-Firefighters were later seen using water cannons to extinguish the blazing wreckage of the aircraft, which was listed as a Boeing 737-800 on flight-tracking site FlightAware.
+Firefighters were later seen using water cannons to extinguish the blazing wreckage of the aircraft, a Boeing 737-800.
 Several parts of the aircraft were also seen strewn across the runway.

-The victims include 84 males, 85 females, and 10 people whose gender could not be determined, according to the South Jeolla Fire Service.
-Both of the survivors were crew members, one male and one female, according to the rescue team.

-Two Thai nationals were among those on board, according to the South Korean Land Ministry.
-All the other passengers were South Korean.

 Sunday’s crash is “very perplexing” given that both the aircraft and carrier have a strong safety record and flying conditions were excellent, an aviation journalist said.